tuskerette/SteepingTea/README.md

-# Steeping Tea
+# Steeping Tea (Original version - now offline)

 ### Live app
+No longer relevant.
+Kept for historical purposes.
+Was replaced by stteping-tea-2:
-https://steepingtea.herokuapp.com/ (WIP, I have to fix adding React on Heroku via Webpacker)
+WIP, I have to fix adding React on Heroku via Webpacker

 User authentication: Devise.